top of page

 This collection of stories and fairy tales with morals for children was published in 2016.
 As a child, I loved to read fairy tales.
 I loved both classic fairy tales of Brothers Grimm and Hans Christian Andersen, as well as modern fantasy literature - for example, Astrid Lindgren's book, The Brothers Lionheart was one of my favorite books.

 Charles Dickens once wrote: "In an utilitarian age, of all other times, it is a matter of grave importance that fairy tales should be respected."
 Our age is certainly that of utilitarianism, or pleasure-seeking, and to introduce the children of today to the classic fairy tales, I put together this collection of classic fairy tales and stories, some well known, others less so.
 The book has 740 pages and contains 40 stories.
-Some of them I have told during my daily sermons to the children of St. Gertrude the Great School.
 The stories and fairy tales are collected from all over the world, including ones from Middle East, Korea, and Russia.
 The title story was written by Wilhelm Hauff in 1827, and is perhaps my favorite fairy tale of all time.

 Laura Vicuña

-My latest book is a biography of a Chilean schoolgirl Laura Vicuña (1891-1904).
+This is a biography of a Chilean schoolgirl Laura Vicuña (1891-1904).
 Her life serves as a great inspiration to all Catholics, both children and adults.
-Being a teacher in a Catholic school (of St. Gertrude the Great Roman Catholic Church), I have seen how essential it is to give a child Catholic education.

 cover.bmp